Kaiako - Years 1 - 10 | Auckland

 | Attachments: | PD - Kaiako (Teacher).pdf (PDF, 226KB) Job Specification |

-| Application Close Date: | 12-Jan-2026 |
+| Application Close Date: | 23-May-2026 |

 Job Description

-Fixed Term (January - December 2026)
+Fixed Term (May - December 2026)

-Full time FTE 1.0 (40 Hours per week)
+Full Time, FTE 1.0 (40 hours per week)

-Based in the Auckland Te Kura tari (office)
+Based in the Auckland Te Kura tari (office) - position will have regular travel to South Auckland for ākonga (student) hui

 Nau mai, haere mai ki Te Kura